LargeLlama/Shqiperi/README.md

 ### How to Play

-Dubim (main character) will appear in the first dungeon after the maze finishes generating.
+Dubim (main character) will appear in the upperleft corner after the maze finishes generating.
 You must control Dubim with WASD keys to lead him through his path to the exit.
 However, Dubim must defeat all the monsters in the current dungeon before moving on to the next.
 Here are several tips that will guide you to success:
 - Walk over monsters to attack them.
 Beware, they will attack you as well.
 - Pick up a weapon as soon as possible.
 It will help you defeat monsters faster.
 - If possible, try to pick up and eat food right before moving on to the next dungeon.
 That way, you will begin the next dungeon with more health.
-- The escaped the maze once you defeat all monsters.
+- You escaped the maze once you defeat all monsters and reached the exit.
 However, you may move on without collecting useful items.
 That is not advisable, and it's highly recommended that you pick up anything useful.

 More Information: